Differences Between Engineering and Engineering Technology Degree Programs

 From an educational standpoint, the measure of any undergraduate curriculum in engineering or engineering technology is its accreditation by ABET.
 This body accredits engineering technology programs through its Engineering Technology Accreditation Commission and engineering programs through its Engineering Accreditation Commission.

-The baccalaureate programs in civil, electrical, and mechanical engineering technology at Point Park University are fully accredited by the Engineering Technology Accreditation Commission of ABET (www.abet.org).
+The baccalaureate programs in civil, electrical, and mechanical engineering technology at Point Park University are accredited by the Engineering Technology Accreditation Commission of ABET (www.abet.org).

 John Kudlac, Ph.D., Discusses Engineering vs. Engineering Technology